 "We felt these insects would provide a wonderful opportunity for our children to learn about the natural world, ecological interdependence, and the importance of caring for our environment," says Beth, who put together the proposal with another parent, Jackie Adams.

 Happily, First 5 approved the application.
 We gave our group the simple name of Bees and Butterflies.

 With the grant funds we took a couple of field trips outside the city.
-The first was an overnighter to Pacific Grove, CA, two hours south of San Francisco.
+The first was an overnighter to Pacific Grove, California, two hours south of San Francisco.
 Monarch butterflies over-winter there on their migration to Mexico.
-We also visited Gabriel Farms, an organic fruit orchard in Sebastopol, CA.
+We also visited Gabriel Farms, an organic fruit orchard in Sebastopol, California.

 "The orchard was in bloom, so it was exciting for our children to observe pollination at its peak," says Beth.
 "We also learned about beekeeping and participated in a honey extraction demonstration."

 Other group activities included brunches focused on a bee or butterfly activity like making beeswax candles and planting gardens in our backyards—now we hope to create a bee and butterfly corridor in our neighborhood.